How to Grill Corn on the Cob (Three Ways)

 Pictured recipe: Grilled Summer Vegetable Salad

-You're looking for plump, uniform kernels (no holes) tucked inside a bright green, tightly wrapped husk.
+When you're shopping for corn on the cob at the grocery store or the farmers' market, look for plump, uniform kernels (no holes) tucked inside a bright green, tightly wrapped husk.
 If the top of the cob is shriveled and dry, or if the tassels (or corn silk) sticking out of the top are dried and black, it's an old ear of corn.

 Grilling corn on the cob is one of the easiest, healthiest and tastiest ways to enjoy this summer staple.
 Whether you want the smoky char of corn grilled directly on the grate or tender kernels from cooking in the husk or foil, grilled corn is a seasonal delight in salads, bowls, BBQs and eaten right off the cob.
 Time to light the grill and get cooking.